MicrosoftDocs/connected-spaces/articles/admin-install-web-app.md

 # Install the Dynamics 365 Connected Store web app

-After you have [created an Azure Active Directory tenant admin account](admin-create-new-tenant.md) for the Microsoft Dynamics 365 Connected Store public preview, you can install the Dynamics 365 Connected Store web app.
+After you have [created an Azure Active Directory tenant](admin-create-new-tenant.md) for the Microsoft Dynamics 365 Connected Store public preview, you can install the Dynamics 365 Connected Store web app.

 1. [Go to the Connected Store set up page](https://go.microsoft.com/fwlink/?linkid=2128110).